Asqatasun/Asqatasun/README.md

 * switch of context
 * ...

-As of February 2016, this represents 173 accessibility tests.
+As of June 2016, this represents 173 accessibility tests.

 ## Universe: Search Engine Optimisation "SEO"